Cambodia to allow foreigners to leave with surrogate babies

 But she warned that parents tempted to try to take their children out of Cambodia illegally would face criminal charges.

-Surrogacy agencies started springing up in the Southeast Asian nation after India and Thailand blocked foreigners from the services following a flurry of scandals and concerns about exploitation
+Surrogacy agencies started springing up in the Southeast Asian nation after India and Thailand blocked foreigners from the services following a flurry of scandals and concerns about exploitation.
+AFP

 With cheap medical costs and no laws excluding gay couples or single parents, Cambodia quickly soaked up much of the demand.